Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This is enough to make your head spin, and where Wiley CPAexcel gets its highest marks in the coursework category.
 Not only is the volume of work crazy, but the quality is also fantastic.
 The questions very closely resemble real CPA questions, offering a true advantage to Wiley students.
 However, if there is one complaint about the practice work, it would be that the problem explanations that accompany each question are a little thin.

 As mentioned, the strength of the Wiley course lies in its volume of practice material.
-If you’re the type of student who likes to grind on practice questions and burns though problems quickly, Wiley will likely be your ticket.
+If you’re the type of student who likes to grind on practice questions and burn though problems quickly, Wiley will likely be your ticket.
 The 12,000+ multiple-choice questions are an industry-best by a long shot, and even the 500+ simulations are second only to Gleim CPA Review.
 Not to mention, no other provider comes close to offering the 5,000+ true/false drills that Wiley does.
 The bottom line, if you’re an experiential, “learn by doing” type student, think Wiley.

 Becker and Wiley are very similar courses, though with subtle and qualitative differences.
 We hope this comparison has been helpful in teasing out some of the more important distinctions between the two prep offerings so you can make an informed decision.
 But if you still need a little more info to make a final call, here is our summary recap: